 Nonetheless, this is actually an amazing island to add to your itinerary.
-Hop aboard a longtail boat and spend an entire day island-hopping around the Ko Phi Phi archipelago.
+Hop aboard a longtail boat and spend an entire day island-hopping around the Koh Phi Phi archipelago.

 Whether you like swimming or not, this activity is non-negotiable.
-You can’t take a trip to Ko Phi Phi without swimming in the tempting Ko Phi Phi lagoon.
+You can’t take a trip to Koh Phi Phi without swimming in the tempting Phi Phi lagoon.

-We found that the best swimming spots on Ko Phi Phi Don were Loh Lana Bay, Phak Nam Bay, Nui Beach, and Loh Dalum Bay.
+We found that the best swimming spots on Koh Phi Phi Don were Loh Lana Bay, Phak Nam Bay, Nui Beach, and Loh Dalum Bay.
 You’ll be pleasantly surprised to find sandy lagoons; no need to worry about sharp rocks or coral.

-Now that you have your PADI certification, you can explore the underworld of Ko Phi Phi.
+Now that you have your PADI certification, you can explore the underworld of southeast Asia.
 There are many dive sites worth visiting during your trip to the islands including Shark Point and Koh Bida Nok.

-Finding hidden gems in places like Ko Phi Phi is difficult to do.
-Maybe “difficult” isn’t the right word because hidden gems are nearly IMPOSSIBLE to find in Ko Phi Phi.
+Finding hidden gems in places like Koh Phi Phi is difficult to do.
+Maybe “difficult” isn’t the right word because hidden gems are nearly IMPOSSIBLE to find in this part of southeast Asia.

-But I’m going to let you in on a secret hidden gem location and this happens to be one of the best things to do in Ko Phi Phi Island: Nui Beach.
+But I’m going to let you in on a secret hidden gem location and this happens to be one of the best things to do in Koh Phi Phi Island: Nui Beach.

-This small beach located on the east coast of Loh Dalum Beach and is perfectly isolated from the crowds that swamp Ko Phi Phi.
+This small beach located on the east coast of Loh Dalum Beach and is perfectly isolated from the crowds that swamp Koh Phi Phi.
 Take a boat over to this beach for the day and relax.
 You are sure to escape the party scene, tourists, and persistent salespeople.

-Before I get too far into this unique Ko Phi Phi activity, let me preface this by saying that there are no dangerous sharks near Ko Phi Phi.
+Before I get too far into this unique Koh Phi Phi activity, let me preface this by saying that there are no dangerous sharks near Koh Phi Phi.
 You will not find the predatory sharks looming in the shallow waters and you will most certainly not be eaten by one.

 Taking a shark site tour will put you in close proximity to underwater life and some beautiful (harmless) sharks.

-If you’re at all interested in the wildlife that surrounds the shores of Ko Phi Phi, taking a shark site tour is for you.
+If you’re at all interested in the wildlife that surrounds the lovely shores of Koh Phi Phi, taking a shark site tour is for you.

 My favorite adventures are offbeat adventures.
 The hidden gems.
 The places that no one else knows about.
-Like I mentioned before, finding off the beaten path locations in Ko Phi Phi is nearly impossible.
+As I mentioned before, finding off-the-beaten-path locations in Koh Phi Phi is nearly impossible.